martinmCGG/diplomka/README.md

 run.sh is a runnable script which builds the docker image, runs the docker container and executes the neural network or data conversion.
 You will need to setup a couple of variables here:

 *   name - will be used as a name of the docker image and docker container.
 You can leave this at default value unless it is in conflict with some already existing image or you want to run more instances of this image at once.
 With data conversion scripts the name is the name of the converted dataset and directory of the same name will be created.
 The name of the image can be changed by changing variable image_name in this case.
 *   dataset_path - contains path to the root directory of the dataset on your filesystem.
 *   out_path - contains path to the directory where training logs and network weights will be saved.
 This directory will be created automatically.
 *   GPU - index of GPU which will be visible to docker container.
-Have to be a single integer.
+Has to be a single integer.
 We currently do not support multiple GPUs.
 *   docker_hidden - Must be one of t or d.
 With t the container will be run in interactive mode, meaning it will run in your console.
 With d it will in detached mode i.e. in the background.
 For more information check docker documentation [here](https://docs.docker.com/engine/reference/run/).

 config.ini contains most of the relevant parameters of the network or data conversion.
 The file is split to sections where each section is started by [SECTION] statement.
 Then on each line a parameter in format key = value.
 You can find explanation of network parameters in later sections.